Palestine Hotel

-The Palestine Hotel (Arabic: فندق فلسطين), often referred to simply as The Palestine, is an 18-story hotel in Baghdad, Iraq located on Firdos Square near from Saadon, across from the Ishtar Hotel.
+The Palestine Hotel (Arabic: فندق فلسطين), often referred to simply as The Palestine, is a 16-story luxury hotel in Baghdad, Iraq.
+Located on the Firdos Square near from Saadon, across from the Ishtar Hotel, the hotel overlooks the Tigris on its eastern bank and is located several hundred metres south of the Baghdad Hotel.
 It has long been favoured by journalists and media personnel.
-The hotel overlooks the Tigris on its eastern bank and is located several hundred metres south of the Baghdad Hotel.

 History

 The hotel was built in 1982 by the Iraqi government and managed by the French hotelier Meridien Hotels as the Palestine Meridien Hotel.
+It was supposedly built for a large international arms fair in Baghdad, organized by Saddam Hussein.

 UN-imposed sanctions following the Gulf War led Le Méridien to dissociate itself from the hotel, which was subsequently renamed simply the Palestine Hotel.
 Starting with the 1991 Gulf War and continuing through the 2003 invasion of Iraq, this was one of several hotels foreign media used to cover situations that developed in Iraq, and it survived explosive attacks by various parties.

-April 8, 2003 incident
+April 8th, 2003 incident

 A controversial incident occurred during the 2003 invasion of Baghdad.
 On April 8, 2003, an American tank fired a shell on the hotel, killing two journalists, Reuters cameraman Taras Protsyuk and José Couso of Telecinco Spanish television.
 Three journalists were wounded.
 One of the survivor journalists was Japanese Mika Yamamoto who died in Aleppo during the Syrian civil war on August 20, 2012.

 On May 27, 2003, the Committee to Protect Journalists (CPJ) published a report of their investigation into the tank shelling of the Palestine Hotel on April 8, 2003.

 After interviewing "about a dozen reporters who were at the scene, including two embedded journalists who monitored the military radio traffic before and after the shelling occurred" the CPJ determined that the facts suggest that the "attack on the journalists, while not deliberate, was avoidable".
 The CPJ determined that the tank thought it was firing upon an Iraqi forward artillery observer when it hit the hotel.
 The report went on to say "CPJ has learned that Pentagon officials, as well as commanders on the ground in Baghdad, knew that the Palestine Hotel was full of international journalists and were intent on not hitting it."

 A U.S. military investigation in August 2003 cleared Philip DeCamp and the other two soldiers concerned, Sgt.
 Shawn Gibson and Capt.
 Philip Wolford, of wrongdoing, saying they acted properly because they believed they were firing on enemy troops.
 According to the inquiry, American commanders reacted to the tank's firing on the building immediately with anger and consternation, with Lieutenant Colonel DeCamp, the battalion commander, berating Captain Wolford, his subordinate, for giving Sergeant Gibson clearance to fire.
 However the inquiry never clarified why he or anybody else were unable to prevent the attack from taking place.